 SMART Goals are quantifiable, which means that there is data that you can analyze the objectives.
 When you have data, you know which marketing effort is more successful than the other.
 This then allows you to allocate your resources such as your manpower, time and money to push the successful marketing efforts even further.

 You could include something such as an ROI, website traffic or other quantifiable counts in your SMART Goals.
-The best example of this practice is to allocate more budget for an advertising campaign that is working, and pausing a campaign that is not gaining you much traffic.
+The best example of this practice is to allocate more budget for a paid advertising campaign that is working and pausing a campaign that is not gaining you much traffic.

 Understandably, building yourself a SMART Goal that extends far into the future would be a good practice.
 However, if you are just building up your brand, it would be a better practice to start with short-term goals SMART goals first.